Photo: Wolf Island, Conneaut Lake, Pa.

 We’d never heard of a lifejacket and we all could swim for hours, or so we thought.

-We didn’t head south toward Fireman’s beach, grabbing the tiller on the engine, we’d head north toward Wolf Island and the smaller island whose name no one knew and to many seemingly wild places beyond.
-Long before the lake became so developed and long before water skiers and jet skis existed.
+We didn’t head south toward Fireman’s beach.
+Grabbing the tiller on the engine, we’d head north winding through thousands of lily pads lining the shore.
+Our first destination was Wolf Island and the smaller island whose name no one knew and then onward to many seemingly wild places beyond.
+This was long before the lake became so developed and long before water skiers and jet skis existed.

 The scents of fresh air, dead seaweed, a rotting fish or two added a lost perspective to the excitement.
 With senses honed by that excitement and sheer anticipation, the boredom of today’s kids was something we were gratefully spared.

-Sometimes we’d stop and swim or fish cut a few cat tails and just fool around.
-Next there were a few houses, on what is now called Aldina drive.
-Later Granddad sold that point and almost a 1000 feet of lakefront for a few thousand dollars.
+Sometimes we’d stop and swim or fish, cut a few cat tails and just fool around.
+Next on our northward journey there were a few houses, on what is now called Aldina drive.
+Later Granddad sold that point and almost a 1000 feet of lakefront for only a few thousand dollars.
 Since it was swampy he didn’t think it would ever be worth much.
 Later it was dredged and developed and today is covered with houses and the frontage is worth millions (I guess its called inflation).

 Photo: The Huidekoper house looking from the waterfront near Wolf Island.